x86byte/RE-MA-Roadmap/README.md

 - [Flare-On Challenge](https://www.fireeye.com/blog/threat-research/2019/08/announcing-the-sixth-annual-flare-on-challenge.html)
 - [CTFTime](https://ctftime.org/)
 - [Hack The Box](https://www.hackthebox.eu/)

+## Upcoming Resources

+I will be adding some random books to the **REbooks** folder soon.
+Stay tuned for more resources!

 ## Acknowledgments
 A big thank you to all the researchers, authors, and contributors who have shared their knowledge and resources in the field of reverse engineering and malware analysis.
 This roadmap wouldn't have been possible without their valuable contributions.